-UAID was founded in 2009 by Sonia Pandit when she was a sophomore at Yale University.
+UAID was founded by Sonia Pandit when she was at Yale University.
 Originally focused on infectious diseases, the organization has evolved over the past six years.
 However, our members' commitment to doing right by the communities we serve and their continuous efforts to make UAID increasingly effective and efficient in carrying out sustainable solutions has not changed.

 One of the most significant changes UAID made was transitioning from running several international trips a year to operating completely domestically.
 The reason behind this decision was simple: sustainability.
 We realized that going abroad for two weeks in a year did not truly enact a long-term change that would last the test of time.
 We fully support international work, but understand our limitations in being agents of change in that capacity as students living in the United States.